-All registered members now have access to an inclusive $5M option for the period of April 1, 2020 to March 31, 2021 at a rate of $49 + tax.
+All eligible members now have access to an inclusive $5M option for the period of April 1, 2021 to March 31, 2022 at a rate of $78 + tax.

 The Value of Having your Own Insurance Policy

 We encourage all RTs to hold their own Professional Liability Insurance (PLI) policy.
-The CSRT PLI policy follows you 24/7 through your full scope of practice as a respiratory therapist and is not limited to your place of employment.
+The CSRT PLI policy follows you 24/7 through your full scope of practice as a respiratory therapist wherever you work in Canada and is not limited to your place of employment.

 It’s important to be aware that employer’s PLI plans, such as those offered to employees of hospitals and health authorities, may be limited and likely will not cover RTs for volunteer work, work done outside of the employment setting, or when there is a complaint to your regulatory body.